yellowmessenger/documentation/docs/platform_concepts/studio/studio-faqs.md

 </details>

 <details>
- <summary>How to avoid irrelevant documents being fetched for the entered query?
+ <summary>How to enable summarized results and summarized answers for the Knowledge Base (KB)?
 </summary>
  <div>
   <div>